Krewe of Goats

 The Krewe of Goats parade is led each year by a different emblem, someone from the Mobile area who is bestowed with the honor of being the "Goatman."

-The Krewe of Goats parade was held on February 10 at noon.
-It was preceded by the group's children's parade, the Krewe of Kids, at 11 a.m.
+The Krewe of Goats parade will be held on February 18 at noon.

 Copyright 2012-23, Thrown Ventures LLC